kalimahapps/Editor-Block-Outline/readme.txt

 == Changelog ==
 = 1.2 =
-- Added toggle for enabling/disabling outline padding
+- Added toggle for enabling/disabling outline padding **Please note that this is a breaking behavioral change.
+Users who set padding previously will need to enable this option for padding to take effect.**

 = 1.1.2 =
 - Fixed block title for cover block